tiagodeliberali/blog/docs/initial_tcp_server.md

     }
 ```

-At this moment, we could deal with connections that would execute a single batch (one or more commands grouped toghether) each time.
-But, thinking about a kafka consumer or producer, I believe we should be able to keep the connection open and allow client and server exchange information.
-If we try to keep the connection open with the above code, since it is a single thread process, we will br waiting the first client to close the connection before to start processing the second connection.
+At this moment, we could deal with connections that would execute a single batch (one or more commands grouped) each time.
+But, thinking about a Kafka consumer or producer, I believe we should be able to keep the connection open and allow client and server exchange information.
+If we try to keep the connection open with the above code, since it is a single thread process, we will be waiting for the first client to close the connection before starting processing the second connection.

 Lets add more threads to our server: